 As responsible adults, they moved onto the big bad worlds of oil, tech, and media.

 SMASH CUT TO: years later, fate brings these gents together to do what they really love.

 TADMOR is born.

-Now we are a one stop shop for auteur driven projects.
-We make movies.
-Develop, produce, finance, whatever it takes to bring innovative projects to the screen, where they belong.
+Now we are a one stop shop for auteur driven projects in film and television.
+Develop, produce, finance, whatever it takes to bring innovative stories to the screen, where they belong.

 Founder and Chairperson

 Gideon, in addition to his work as a film producer, has over 25 years of extensive experience initiating and managing oil and gas exploration and production projects worldwide.
 He is also active in international real estate development projects, and has served for the last 20 years as a director in different real estate and advanced financial product companies.